Washington Eastern Railroad: Route

 The WER operates on the state-owned CW Branch.
 The route runs starts in Cheney in a junction with the BNSF Railway line.
 The route then proceeds along SR 904 to Four Lakes.
 At Four Lakes, the tracks cross under I-90 and meet the grain elevator operated by HighLine Grain Growers.
 From here, the tracks continue north where they connect with the 6 mile long Geiger Spur, owned by the Spokane County government, that connects with Airway Heights.
 The tracks follow SR 902 to Medical Lake, then turn north again to US 2.
 The tracks follow US 2 for the remainder of the route to where it terminates in Coulee City.

 Operations

 The WER currently hauls scoot trains one to four times a week depending on the time of year.
 It goes out to Coulee City dropping off empty cars at various communities and comes back one to two days later picking up those loaded cars and taking them to the grain storage operated by HighLine Grain Growers in Four Lakes.
 After the grain is unloaded, WER heads back out and repeats the process.
 The company also runs a more infrequent train up the Geiger Spur that mainly transports steel.
-Occasionally they will run a Davenport Turn which is a hospital train.
-It takes broken train cars to Davenport to be repaired and brings the fixed cars to their destination.
 When the HighLine grain storage is full, WER contacts BNSF, who will send a train via the WER trackage from Cheney and take it elsewhere.